Don’t believe the hype!

 Hyper grace people are drawn to verses, lone verses.
-People mockingly call this practice “verse theology,” where a person takes a single verse (sometimes totally out of context) and makes it a slogan or lone article of the faith, Calvinists famously do this with perhaps two dozen verses.
+People mockingly call this practice "verse theology," where a person takes a single verse (sometimes totally out of context) and makes it a slogan or lone article of the faith, Calvinists famously do this with perhaps two dozen verses.
 These will be the go to verses in times of trouble.
-Overall the hyper gracer has an unhelpful relationship with creating unscriptural extremes.
-So it’s not that their views have absolutely no place in scripture, rather they’re an exaggeration or a distortion of the proper extent of biblical concepts.
+In general the people drawn into hyper grace have an unhealthy relationship with creating scriptural extremes.
+So it’s not that their views have absolutely no place in scripture, rather they are an exaggeration or a distortion of the proper extent of biblical concepts.
 Got grace?
 Well why not have gratuitous grace.
-They intend to arrive at a certain kind of god and are willing to get him, even if this means musing about him apart from the Christian community’s two thousand year testimony.
+They intend to arrive at a certain kind of god and are willing to get him, even if this means fantasising about him apart from the Christian community’s two thousand year testimony.

-In the same way that the hyper grace camp have a habit of overemphasising their preferred verses at the expense of the wider text, they have a similar tenancy to box Jesus up and repackage Him as a huggable preschool teacher character.
+In the same way that the hyper grace camp have a habit of overemphasising their preferred verses at the expense of the wider text, they have a similar tenancy to box Jesus up and repackage Him as an unimposing preschool teacher character.
 The writer of The Misunderstood God (Darin Hufford) gives an illustration of himself and his daughter.
-In this example he’s god, his daughter is you.
-Darin explained how after church his daughter was super excited to see him, running through the crowds of people in search of her “daddy” (he writes daddy a lot).
-So, according to the author, his daughter is so eager to see him and be with him that she inadvertently wets herself.
+In this story he casts himself as god and his daughter as you.
+Darin explained how after church his daughter was super excited to see him, running through the crowds of people in search of her daddy.
+So, according to the author, his daughter is so eager to see him that she inadvertently wets herself.

 Lots of non-Christians could say what the heck, I didn’t know I wasn’t supposed to be doing (insert sin here), and for many kinds of sin they’d be right.
 Paul said he was alive UNTIL he heard the law, and after hearing the law’s condemnation sin revived in him and he died.
 Now Paul didn’t die literally, but he was saying something terrible happened regarding his relationship to God and salvation because he came face to face with the stone cold facts of the law.